energywebfoundation/origin/packages/apps/origin-backend-irec-app/README.md

 It's possible to handle events emitted by `@energyweb/exchange` in the `@energyweb/origin-backend-app` project.
 This feature allows 3rd party developers to implement custom event handling logic, additional to existing core event handlers.

-Currently supported event is `BulkTradeExecutedEvent` which is emitted whenever new trade in the matching engine occurs.
+Currently, supported event is `BulkTradeExecutedEvent` which is emitted whenever new trade in the matching engine occurs.

 In order to register custom event handler for this event please follow these steps: